DenisMela/Frequency-Neuron/README.md

 Since this neuron uses time as the weight variable, it's impossible to have a weight with a negative value.
 This is why the non-linear activation function used should be altered to only accept positive values (there can't be negative time).

-Time based weight acumulation can also be non-liniar, so instead of increasing linearly by miliseconds the weight can be modified by a function to produce non-linear weight.
+Time based weight acumulation can also be non-liniar, so instead of increasing linearly by miliseconds the weight can be modified by a non-liniar function to produce non-linear weight.

 You might have asked "What happens to the input when the neuron outputs a value?"
 I have four ideas for this